-On January 14th and 15th, I visited the Washington DC Travel and Adventure Show for the first time.
+On January 14th and 15th, I visited the Washington DC Travel & Adventure Show 2017 for the first time!
 It was such a fun weekend and perfect for those looking for ideas/wanting to book their next vacation.
 The Show was held at the Walter E. Washington Convention Center.
 Check their schedule to see the dates for other cities including SF/Bay Area, Los Angeles, San Diego, Denver, Philadelphia, Dallas, and Chicago.
 The dates for the DC Show next year are set for January 20-21, 2018.

-Disclosure: I received free entry to the Washington DC Travel and Adventure Show in exchange for coverage.
+Disclosure: I received free entry to the Washington DC Travel & Adventure Show in exchange for coverage.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 The keynote speakers this year were Samantha Brown, Peter Greenberg, Pauline Frommer, Jack Maxwell, and Patricia Schultz.

 - Peter Greenberg, Emmy Award-Winning Investigative Reporter and Producer and CBS News Travel Editor, discussed Travel in a Time of Disruption.

 - Samantha Brown, Travel Channel Host, talked about Travel Smart: Lessons Learned from a Life Lived on the Road.